eugenedm/digitalcoach/_posts/2020-02-16-p1-2-from-current-to-desired.md

 tags: [what-problem]
 ---

 You are in the business of transforming people's lives.
-You are a merchant of confidence and ability.
+You are the merchant of their confidence and their ability.

 You need to transform their life from the unaccomplished self to successful self.